diversity

 Can fashion be political?

 Let’s start with a premise.
-When fashion pinpoints words such as inclusion, diversity or genderless, it envisions a specific worldview.
+When fashion underscores words such as inclusion, diversity or genderless, it envisions a specific worldview.
 And that vision of the world has a lot to do with politics, indeed.

 So, in a time when some acquired rights are at risk, and that worldview based on ideas that bring people together, accepting all the differences may be swept away.
 And individual freedom and choices can vanish, it’s good to see people in the fashion industry who aren’t afraid to speak up.